 Keeping with the dualistic nature of Epic literature to be a hero requires great tragedy.
 One must all at once bring and preserve life while taking it.
 Within this text, war is clearly demarcated as a symbol of achieving glory.

 Don’t be victimized by the culture of fear.
 Our planet is waiting to be explored, to reveal it’s secrets to you, to me, to any who dare ask, it will expose you to the raw truths of life.
 To the quarks of distant cultures and alien tongues.
 To disgusting foods and delicious cuisines, to dangerous and countless blessings.
-Nicholas Andriani's personal essay on travel, adventure, and taking the Road Less Traveled whether that means hitting the Sahara or striking up a conversation in a coffee shop.
-It's all an adventure.

-This is how I discovered Kanafeh I had been in Jordan for several weeks and my love affair with Arabian sweets had reached a lofty peak.
+All of these things are true… I had been in Jordan for several weeks and my love affair with Arabian sweets had reached a lofty peak.
 In fact, I would begin and end each day with a platter of pastries, smothered in honeys and syrups that would flood through heaps of pistachios on my plate.
-I had reached junkie … Continue reading How To Kanafeh
+Then it happened… IContinue reading “On Arabic Sweets and the Middle East: Kunafa”

 “The Dying of Baal,” A Poem by Helen Wing

 “…Oh Syria!
 With the god of Storm

 and Dew now thunder-mute

 in Homs, Aleppo, Damascus and Palmyra… “